Sean-Baker-Logikos/LogikosTestToolAutomation/README.md

 # Installation

+This example assumes you have a new environment where you need to install everything.
+Skip any steps that are not necessary for you.

-Install Python for Windows (if not already installed)
+Install Python for Windows

     winget install Python.Python.3.12